open-telemetry/opentelemetry-operator/docs/api.md

-Describes pod anti-affinity scheduling rules (e.g.
+Describes pod anti-affinity scheduling rules (e.g. avoid putting this pod in the same node, zone, etc. as some other pod(s)).

 <table>
     <thead>